-- 49. In addition to the Convention for the Protection of Human Rights and Fundamental Freedoms, major international human rights instruments have been extended to the Turks and Caicos Islands.
-The right of individual petition to the European Court of Human Rights also has been extended to the Territory. - 50.
+- 52. In addition to the Convention for the Protection of Human Rights and Fundamental Freedoms, major international human rights instruments have been extended to the Turks and Caicos Islands.
+The right of individual petition to the European Court of Human Rights also has been extended to the Territory. - 53.
 To strengthen the human rights framework in the Territory, the 2011 Constitution included a preamble in which the people of the Turks and Caicos Islands affirmed their intention to commit to the democratic values of a just and humane society, pursuing dignity, prosperity, equality, love, justice, peace and freedom for all.
-In addition, according to the administering Power, the section therein covering fundamental rights and freedoms of the individual provided a more comprehensive and inclusive legal framework that was more aligned to the protections guaranteed by the Convention than that of the previous 2006 Constitution, as evidenced, for example, by the addition of sexual orientation as a protected right.

-- 51. The Human Rights Commission was established in 2008 as one of the institutions tasked with the protection of good governance under the framework set out in the 2011 Constitution.
+In addition, according to the administering Power, the section therein covering fundamental rights and freedoms of the individual provided a more comprehensive and inclusive legal framework that was more aligned to the protections guaranteed by the Convention than that of the previous 2006 Constitution, as evidenced, for example, by the addition of sexual orientation as a protected right. - 54.
+The Human Rights Commission was established in 2008 as one of the institutions tasked with the protection of good governance under the framework set out in the 2011 Constitution.
 Its primary responsibility is to promote understanding and the observance of human rights.
-Its operation and functions are governed by subordinate legislation under the Turks and Caicos Islands Human Rights Commission Ordinance 2013. - 52.
-The Equalities Ordinance 2012 offers protection from discrimination additional to that contained in the 2011 Constitution, identifying the protected characteristics of age, disability, marriage, political opinion, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 53.
-In the communiqué adopted at the fifth meeting of the Overseas Territories Joint Ministerial Council, the United Kingdom and the overseas territories, including the Turks and Caicos Islands, agreed to work together to conduct a review of reservations to core United Nations human rights treaties ahead of the preparation of the report of the United Kingdom under the universal periodic review conducted by the Human Rights Council, to be submitted in 2017.
-They also committed themselves to working together to further develop the capacity of territories' national human rights institutions, where established, in line with the international standards set out in the principles relating to the status of national institutions for the promotion and protection of human rights (Paris Principles), and to deepening understanding of their shared obligations with regard to international human rights.
+Its operation and functions are governed by subordinate legislation under the Turks and Caicos Islands Human Rights Commission Ordinance 2013. - 55.
+The Equalities Ordinance 2012 offers protection from discrimination additional to that contained in the 2011 Constitution, identifying the protected characteristics of age, disability, marriage, political opinion, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - 56.
+At the sixth meeting of the Overseas Territories Joint Ministerial Council, the United Kingdom and the leaders of the overseas territories discussed their shared resolve to continue to promote respect for human rights and compliance with international obligations in the territories.
+In the communiqué adopted at that meeting, they welcomed the constructive engagement of the territories in the preparations for the universal periodic review process of the Human Rights Council in that regard.
+The leaders of the overseas territories also reaffirmed their commitment to ensuring the highest possible standards for the protection of children and promotion of children's welfare in the territories.
+At the meeting, the United Kingdom and the overseas territories discussed progress made in promoting interagency cooperation in the territories and the development of national response plans to define policy priorities, noted the particular challenges for those territories affected by the recent hurricanes and agreed that children's welfare should remain a central priority for recovery plans, including through the reconstruction of schools.
+In addition, they welcomed progress made under a memorandum of understanding to promote more effective collaboration between the overseas territories for the safeguarding of children.